Divorce

 How do I make changes to or vacate my DRO?

-If the Parties wish to changes to their DRO, they will be required to amend it.
-The caption of the DRO must specifically reference the term “Amended”, otherwise, the DRO will be rejected.
+If the Parties wish to make changes to the terms of their DRO, they are required to amend it.
+The caption of the DRO must specifically reference the term “Amended;” otherwise, the DRO will be rejected.

 If I have a DRO on file and have remarried, will my current spouse be entitled to a continuing benefit upon my death?

-If a member elects or has elected the Unmodified Option at the time of retirement, the new or current spouse would be eligible for a continuing benefit if the parties were married at least one year prior to the date of retirement or were married two years prior to the date of death and the spouse has reached the age of 55 on or prior to your date of death.
+If a member elects or has elected the Unmodified Option at the time of retirement, the new or current spouse will be eligible for a continuing benefit if the parties were married at least one year prior to the date of retirement or, if retired, were married two years prior to the date of death and the spouse has reached the age of 55 on or prior to the member’s date of death.

 Will my former spouse/domestic partner be considered a surviving spouse?